 Robert never did find the doctor and some say that it was because he tried to escape up the chimney, as there was no other way to leave, and died there.
 Shortly afterwards, Robert also died.
 Whether this was by his own hand or of a broken heart as a result of the tragedy is a mystery.

-The Haunted History of Plas Mawr
+The Ghosts of Plas Mawr

 The house is said to be haunted by Robert Wynn, who constantly searches Plas Mawr for the young doctor to seek his revenge.

 The young doctor himself is also said to haunt the house, and occasionally the ghost of Lady Wynn is seen.